hmartelb/Pix2Pix-Timbre-Transfer/README.md

 ### Learning rate

-The learning rate has been searched using the Learning Rate Finder method mentioned in [this blog post from Towards Data Science](https://towardsdatascience.com/estimating-optimal-learning-rate-for-a-deep-neural-network-ce32f2556ce0).
+The learning rate has been searched using the Learning Rate Finder method mentioned in [this blog post from Towards Data Science](https://towardsdatascience.com/estimating-optimal-learning-rate-for-a-deep-neural-network-ce32f2556ce0) and [this paper](https://arxiv.org/pdf/1506.01186.pdf).

 The search was performed separately for the generator, the discriminator and the joint adversarial system.
 The best learning rate is not the lowest loss, but the one with the steepest slope.
-This example shows the results for keyboard_acoustic_2_string_acoustic:
+This example shows the results for keyboard_acoustic_2_guitar_acoustic:

 <img src="docs/LRFinder_gen_mae.png" width="250" height="250"> | <img src="docs/LRFinder_disc_loss.png" width="250" height="250"> | <img src="docs/LRFinder_gen_loss.png" width="250" height="250">
 --- | --- | ---